tillahoffmann/alsm/README.md

 Reproducing the results is straightforward by following these steps.

 1. Set up a clean Python environment.
-This code has been tested with Python 3.8, 3.9, and 3.10 on macOS and Ubuntu.
+This code has been tested with Python 3.10 on macOS and Ubuntu.
 2. Install the Python dependencies by running `pip install -r requirements.txt` from the root directory of this repository.
 3. Install `cmdstan`, the command line interface to the probabilistic programming framework [Stan](https://mc-stan.org), by running `python -m cmdstanpy.install_cmdstan --version=2.34.0`; this may take a few minutes depending on your machine.
 Other recent versions of Stan may also be compatible but have not been tested.
 4. Run `make data` to download the Adolescent to Adult Health network data.